jamesplease/jamespls.com/_posts/2016-07-01-contributing-to-oss.md

 If you're using an issue tracker, opening an issue there is a good idea, too.

 Providing context around why you're using a non-stable release is important.
-It can be difficult to ever upgrade without any reason as to why an arbitrary commit was used in the first place.
+It can be difficult to move away from it without any reason as to why an arbitrary commit was used in the first place.
 I like to think that if I hadn't been able to follow through with moving to a stable release, that another developer after me would have had the information she needed to do so.